djmelan3/mysamples/README.md

 ## List of broken samples

-The following samples no longer work in Estuary:
+The following samples no longer work in Estuary (https://estuary.mcmaster.ca/):

 - 8vasus (2)
 - backwards (3)